Senate Chicken Caucus

 The U.S. poultry industry is the world's largest producer and second largest exporter of poultry meat, as well as a major egg producer.
 The industry’s economic impact can be felt across every sector of the U.S. economy.
 U.S. chicken companies directly employ over 300,000 workers, producing goods worth a wholesale of over $45 billion dollars annually, with major operations in more than 30 states.
 In the U.S. alone, there are more than 40 vertically integrated companies that contract with about 25,000 family farmers to produce market-ready broilers, hatching eggs, and pullets.

-To facilitate congressional conversations about this critical industry and the policies and issues that affect it, Senators Chris Coons (D-DE) and Johnny Isakson (R-GA) continue to lead the U.S. Senate Chicken Caucus.
+To facilitate congressional conversations about this critical industry and the policies and issues that affect it, Senators Chris Coons (D-DE) and Roger Wicker (R-MS) continue to lead the U.S. Senate Chicken Caucus.

 The bipartisan caucus serves as a formal group of members whose mission is to educate other senators and staff about the history, contributions, challenges and opportunities facing the U.S. chicken industry.
 The caucus provides a forum for industry leaders, officials, and other stakeholders to meet with legislators and examine ways in which the federal government can better serve chicken producers.